 Human customer support representatives have limitations, such as limited availability or lack of knowledge on every topic.
 However, with machine learning chatbots, customer queries can be responded to 24/7, with reliable answers, despite the complex nature of the question.
 These chatbots can recognize and respond to natural language input, support the most commonly asked questions, and more accurately route customers to the correct information or support bureau.

-This, in turn, increases customer satisfaction, and eCommerce platforms with an intelligent chatbot support system can edge out the competition.
+This, in turn, increases customer satisfaction, and best eCommerce platforms with an intelligent chatbot support system can edge out the competition.
 Additionally, machine learning can improve existing chatbot systems by continuously analyzing customer interactions and offering more accurate solutions.

 3. Visual Search